Silassales/Displayly/backend/readme.md

 }
 ```

 In order to access this endpoint, you must include the JWT token in the `Authorization` header of the network request.
-Only users who have access to the specified `workspaceId` will be able to add displays to it
+Only users who have access to the specified `workspaceId` will be able to add displays to it.

 If created successfully, the following will be returned (where `displayId` refers to the unique id belonging to the display):